oVirt/ovirt-site/source/sla/quota-3.2.html.md

 ### Motivation

 Current quota feature (available on oVirt 3.1) handles most of the planned capabilities and UI.
 This new version will include minor UI changes and more significant backend redesign.
+Main issues which would be addressed in this version:

+*   Current implementation does not integrate into the adding new command process.
+Thus, one can add a new command without taking Quota into concern. in the command is a resources consumer - this could potentially lead to holes in the quota mechanism.
+*   In current design, a command quota dependency is inherited by it's descendants.
+This situation leads to wrong quota calculation (when inheriting implemented methods) and unnecessary quota calculations (when the descendent should not be quota dependent).
+The redundant quota references often results with corrupted data passed to the QuotaManager.
+*   Current design calls for a relatively complex implementation in each new command, When large portions of the code are duplicated .

 Please see <http://www.ovirt.org/wiki/Features/Quota-3.2>